kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 That is a new form of framework governance.

-## Canonical Voice Reduces Contradictory AI Advice
+## Canonical Voice Reduces Contradictory AI Advice { #canonical-voice-reduces-contradictory }

 Without official guidance, two agents may answer the same Kora question differently because they retrieved different sources.